TheJoetube/CPU/README.md

 or<r1><r2><r3>: OR's r1 and r2 and stores the result in r3
 xor<r1><r2><r3>: XOR's r1 and r2 and stores the result in r3
 not<r1>: NOT's r1 and stores the value in that same register/address
+call: jumps the program counter to an address/label
 ```

 ## Additionally: